Skip to main content

 • Children under 25 years of age

-• Children with disabilities, whatever their age,
+• Children with disabilities, regardless of their age,

-That meet the following requirements:
+That they meet the following requirements:

 Coexistence

-• If custody is shared, the minimum will be prorated between the two parents
+• If custody is shared, the minimum will be prorated between the two parents.

 Economic dependence